Ab-Cloud-dev/ECR-Demo/README01.md

 ```

  -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
- ## Pushing the docker image to ECR
+ ## Pushing the Docker image to ECR

 In the ECR registry page, select the registry created.
-Click on view push commands and use commands to perform the task on the terminal provided.
+Click on **View Push Commands** and use commands to perform the task on the terminal provided.
 Authenticate the docker client to the registry created in the previous step using the below commands.

 ```
 aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin <account_id>.dkr.ecr.us-east-1.amazonaws.com
 ```

-As we already have image, we will be pushing the image to ECR.
+As we already have an image, we will be pushing the image to ECR.

-First Tag the Image built so we can push it to the specified ECR registry.
+First, tag the Image built so we can push it to the specified ECR registry.
 ```
 docker tag crypto-app:latest <account_id>.dkr.ecr.us-east-1.amazonaws.com/crypto-app:latest
 ```